tdwg/ac/views/code/subjectOrientation/subjectOrientation.md

 		</tr>
 		<tr>
 			<td>Definition</td>
-			<td>view of the right side of a whole bilaterally symmetric organism</td>
+			<td>vied of the right side of a whole bilaterally symmetric organism</td>
 		</tr>
 		<tr>
 			<td>Definition derived from:</td>